-Aliens also will try to construct bases on Earth, as evidenced by heavy UFO activity in certain countries (a month by month stat page can help highlight this sort of information).
+Aliens also will try to construct bases on Earth, as evidenced by heavy UFO activity in certain countries (a month by month stat page can help highlight this information).
 These missions are completed by killing or capturing all aliens inside.
 It is worth noting that at the core of the bases, a high-ranking alien can usually be found who will yield valuable information if taken alive and interrogated.

-There are five alien races, each with an associated support unit, usually only seen on the Terror missions or within their bases.
+There are five alien races, each with an associated support unit, usually only seen on the terror missions or within their bases.

 The aptly named Snakemen are physically tough units that team up with the terrifying Chryssalids, fast moving bipedal insects that turn their victims into zombies, which can then turn into more Chryssalids.

 Floaters have no legs, and instead float around and guide their giant accomplices, the Reapers.